timofeysie/ruff-hashbrown/www/src/content/blog/2025-06-25-hashbrown-launch.md

 Going forward we are focused on:

 - **API refinement**: focused on simplicity, clarity, and brevity.
-- **JS Runtime**: tightly coupling of the JS runtime to the core hashbrown experience.
+- **JS Runtime**: tightly coupling of the JS runtime to the core Hashbrown experience.
 - **More Samples**: we continue to build and expand our sample applications.
-- **Increased Awareness**: help us to get the word out as we increase the awareness of hashbrown and generative UI.
+- **Increased Awareness**: help us to get the word out as we increase the awareness of Hashbrown and generative UI.
 - **Exploration**: join us as we continue to explore the future of intelligent web applications.